 Yahweh will reign for all time, forever.
 (15:1–18)

 “The song looks like a hymn and thanksgiving song” (Houtman).
 It is indeed both.
 Like any thanksgiving song, it confesses the wonder of what Yahweh has done, and also goes on to confess the implications in terms of who Yahweh is.
 Its closing line is of key significance: Yahweh's action at the Red Sea demonstrates that he can act like a powerful king in Israel's life.
 “In the drama of the poem, the world is made utterly safe for the adherents of Yahweh.
-Slavery is banished, and chaos is eliminated” (Brueggemann on 15:1–21).
+Slavery is banished, and chaos is eliminated” (Brueggemann).

 B. Context of Related Passages